KnotQ

 If optional KnotQ account sync is enabled, imported Google Calendar entries that are part of your synced workspace remain in the sync backend until you remove them from the synced workspace, disable/delete the synced workspace data, delete your KnotQ account, or request deletion.
 Disconnecting Google Calendar stops future API access by removing the local credentials, but previously imported events may remain in your local or synced KnotQ workspace until you remove those imported calendar schemes or delete the workspace/account data.

-You can request deletion of KnotQ account data or synced workspace data by emailing knotq@googlegroups.com and stating that you want account or sync data deleted.
+You can delete your KnotQ account from inside the app: open the KnotQ Sync settings, choose Manage, then Delete Account, and confirm.
+Account deletion is scheduled with a 14-day grace period — signing back in within those 14 days cancels the deletion — and your local workspace stays on your device either way.
+You can also request deletion of KnotQ account data or synced workspace data by emailing knotq@googlegroups.com and stating that you want account or sync data deleted.
 Do not send passwords, OAuth tokens, or other secrets by email.
 We may ask you to verify ownership of the account before deletion.

 Third-party services

 KnotQ communicates with Google only as needed for optional Google Calendar access.
-For optional KnotQ account sync, Cloudflare is KnotQ's hosting partner for synced account and workspace data.
-Lemon Squeezy is KnotQ's payment and subscription billing provider for optional sync subscriptions.
-If push notifications or background sync are enabled on a supported platform, platform push services may process device push tokens so KnotQ can wake your app to refresh local data; silent background notifications do not include Google Calendar event contents.
+For optional KnotQ account sync, Cloudflare is KnotQ's hosting partner for synced account and workspace data, and Cloudflare also provides cookieless web analytics and aggregate download/update analytics for the KnotQ website and app.
+Reddit receives eligible Reddit-ad desktop-download conversion events as described above.
+Subscription billing is handled by Apple In-App Purchase in the iOS app, Google Play Billing in the Android app, and Lemon Squeezy on web and desktop.
+If push notifications or background sync are enabled on a supported platform, KnotQ uses Apple Push Notification service (on iOS) and Firebase Cloud Messaging, a Google service (on iOS and Android), to process device push tokens so KnotQ can wake your app to refresh local data; silent background notifications do not include Google Calendar event contents.
+KnotQ uses Firebase only for push messaging, not for analytics.

 Google API Services User Data Policy